andytuba/procgiene/slide/page-6-refactor-synonyms.md

 title: Identify "synonyms" and turn them into placeholders

 tags:
-date: 1006-04-01
+date: 1006-03-01

 layout: layouts/post.njk
 ---

 We started with a basic grammar that's not really useful.
+It can be more useful if we identify words or phrases that could be replaced with synonyms.

 ```json
 {